finalzerd/training_tracker/README.md

 # FJ Training Tracker

-This repo is used to  to track the progress of applicants' udemy and youtube courses on a google sheet and reset the courses as needed.
+This repo is used to track the progress of FJ courses on a google sheet and reset the courses as needed.

-# Setup Instructions
+# Setup
 ```
 git clone <repo-link>
 cd training_tracker